rundeck/rundeck/docs/en/administration/03-configuration.md

 [Resource Model Sources]: ../administration/managing-node-sources.html

+#### Job Remote Option URL connection parameters

+Change the defaults for for [Job Remote Option Value URLs](../manual/jobs.html#remote-option-values) loading.

+**Socket read timeout**

+Max wait time reading from socket.

+Default value: `10` (seconds)

+Change this by setting:

+    rundeck.jobs.options.remoteUrlTimeout=[seconds]

+**Connection timeout**

+Max wait time attempting to make the connection.

+Default value: (no timeout)

+Change this by setting:

+    rundeck.jobs.options.remoteUrlConnectionTimeout=[seconds]

+**No response retry**

+If the request is sent, but the server disconnects without a response (e.g. server is overloaded), retry the request this many times.

+Default value: 3

+Change this by setting:

+    rundeck.jobs.options.remoteUrlRetry=[total]

 #### Groovy config format
 You can change you rundeck-config.properties to a rundeck-config.groovy, but you will need to modify the syntax to be groovy, and you will need to point rundeck at the new filename when you start up rundeck: